 Refer to Frequently Asked Questions for more information.

 Effective October 1, 2018 changes to the tax collection now include all fixed roof accommodation.
 Operators must identify themselves to the Provincial Government to set up collection of the tax.
 Information can be found online, review the Bulletin.

 To stay current with Provincial Government Changes on this tax sign-up for email alerts or visit the Government of BC “What’s New in Taxes & Tax Credits” web page.

 The Boundary Country Five-Year Strategic Business Plan is the guiding document for the annual tactics plan which is due November 30 every year to Destination BC.

 The Boundary Country DRAFT One-Year Tactical Plan 2019 MRDT was submitted to Destination BC November 30, 2018.
 The tourism industry was consulted through a stakeholder workshop Nov 1, 2018 held in Grand Forks, an online survey and 1:1 discussions to gather feedback on the draft plan.
-The final plan can be completed in March 2019 now that leveraged funding has been confirmed.
+The final plan was completed in March 2019 and leveraged funding is confirmed.

 Leveraged Funding Confirmed: Destination BC through the Open Pool Cooperative Marketing Program confirmed matching funding of $97,825 to market Boundary Country for the period April 1, 2019 to March 30, 2020.
 Matching funds from Regional District Kootenay Boundary ($20,000), plus stakeholders (through program engagement $20,000), MRDT ($13,198) and Big White ($44,627) brings the total project value to $195,650.

 MRDT Funds Collected to Date: